-360 Table 8.3.3 The Technical support documents for federal residential appliance standards.
+365 Table 8.3.3 The Technical support documents for federal residential appliance standards.

-362 Based on data from Table E.1.1 of Appendix E of the Appliance Standards Technical Support Documents including equipment cost and installation labor.
+367 Based on data from Table E.1.1 of Appendix E of the Appliance Standards Technical Support Documents including equipment cost and installation labor.
 Where efficiency ratings are not provided, the values are interpolated from those that are.
 Note that ECM furnace fan cost (refer to other measure in TRM) has been deducted from the 93%-96% AFUE values to avoid double counting.

-363 \$2641 inflated using 1.91% rate.
+^{368 \$2641} inflated using 1.91% rate.

-Verified Quality Installation: The additional design and installation work associated with verified quality installation has been estimated to take 1-2 hours (Tim Hanes, ESI).
+has been estimated to take 1-2 hours (Tim Hanes, ESI).
 At \$40/hr, VQI adds \$60 to the installed cost.